Skip to main content

 Example 10.
 Document Change Events

-final token = database.addDocumentChangeListener('user.john', (change) async {
+final token = collection.addDocumentChangeListener('user.john', (change) async {

-final document = await database.document(change.documentId);
+final document = await collection.document(change.documentId);

 if (document != null){